 - 1. Press 'SET' briefly during blanking to show time for prescribed period. - 2.
 Night time neons mode is active when night mode is set to dim.
 During night time blanking the tubes AND neons are disabled. - 3.
 Clock is fully functional without WWVB / DCF / MSF / GPS synchronisation.
 Set time manually. - 4.
 Enter your time zone offset from the synchronisation source.
 Note that WWVB transmits UTC. - 5: Set this to '1' to disable Auto DST adjust on WWVB Sync eg. Arizona does not observe DST.
 Only active in WWVB Sync mode. - 6.
 In GPS Sync mode, this parameter is used to set DST.
 Set to '1' during DST. - 7.
 Date will be displayed each minute between 50 and 55 seconds past the minute. - 8.
+Use parameters 26 and 27 to tune the crystal timebase.
+Each increment of parameter 26 makes an adjustment of approx 0.2 sec per day. - Set the clock against a known time standard.
+Note the time drift after 5 full days (120 hours).
+This is the value to program into parameter 20.
+Program parameter 21 with 0 or 1 to make the clock slower or faster. - 9.
 Visual effect / cathode poisoning prevention all digits on all tubes are cycled for 10 seconds.
-This setting overrides night blanking or dimming for the duration of the effect (10 seconds). - 9.
+This setting overrides night blanking or dimming for the duration of the effect (10 seconds). - 10.
 DCF / WWVB /MSF synchronisation takes place on the hour.
-If no valid frame is received in 6 minutes, the clock reverts to normal operation. - 10.
+If no valid frame is received in 6 minutes, the clock reverts to normal operation. - 11.
 Set this parameter to '1' to restore original default settings.
-Internal operations will then load the original factory settings and restore the value to '0'
+Internal operations will then load the original factory settings and restore the value to '0' $^{\prime}$